andyfiorini/cf-deployment-diego-files/README.md

+# cf-deployment-diego-files
-## 18F Diego Deployment Manifests and Concourse pipeline
+## Diego Deployment Manifests and Concourse pipeline

-This repo contains the source for the BOSH deployment manifest and the Concourse pipeline for Diego at 18F.
+This repo contains the source for the BOSH deployment manifest and the Concourse pipeline for Diego.
 The canonical documentation is in the [diego-release](https://github.com/cloudfoundry/diego-release) repo and in the [docs](https://github.com/cloudfoundry/diego-release/tree/develop/docs) directory.

 ### Diego manifest generation and deployment